mesosphere/dcos-commons/docs/pages/faq.md

 #### __How long will it take to build my DC/OS service?__

-  A developer with basic Java experience will find it easy to use the SDK to integrate existing stateful services with DC/OS.
+  A developer with basic Java experience will find it easy to use the SDK to integrate existing services with DC/OS.
 A basic integration generally takes 1-3 days to develop, test, and release.
 Advanced integrations that include custom maintenance plans and automated recovery strategies usually take around 2-3 weeks to develop, test, and release.

 #### __How can I distribute my DC/OS package?__